-STARS Network connects academics, entrepreneurs, scientists, and students in North America with an interest in or connection to Sweden.
-STARS’ goal is to inspire research collaborations between Sweden and North America and provide information to students and researchers who wish to relocate.
-The network also works to create a dynamic, member driven organization which provides professional development opportunities for its members to increase interdisciplinary, transatlantic research, and enable more scientists to conduct research in North America and Sweden.
+STARS Network connects academics, entrepreneurs, researchers, and students in North America with an interest in or connection to Sweden.
+STARS’ goal is to inspire research collaborations between Sweden and North America, and provide information to students and researchers who wish to relocate.
+STARS also works to build a dynamic, member-driven organization which provides professional development and networking opportunities for its members to increase interdisciplinary, transatlantic research, and enable more scientists to conduct research in North America and Sweden.

 - Promote interdisciplinary research by building a comprehensive network for Swedish academics, entrepreneurs, researchers, and students in North America.

 - Develop ongoing, transatlantic collaborations between researchers in Sweden and North America.

 - Provide a platform to promote successful Swedish researchers in North America.

 - Provide support to and a mentoring network for Swedish students and researchers who wish to, or are currently, studying or conducting research in North America.

 - Access STARS’ Academic Advice-packages and Relocation guides

 - Connect with Swedish researchers, scientists, and students in North America